SuzanneNL/star-trail-photography/testing.md

 3. **I want to learn about how to create star trail images myself.**
     - Users can learn how to take these pictures through reading the article on the homepage, and looking at other people's images and the settings they chose.
 4. **I want to search through the gallery.**
     - At the top of the gallery is a search bar.
 It can search the fields title, user and description.
+When using multiple search words, the method is 'or', not 'and'.
+Using a minus character in front of a word excludes images that contain that word.
+Putting multiple words between quotation marks searches images for that exact combination of words.
 5. **I want to sort images in the gallery.**
     - Users have the option to sort the images in the gallery by selecting one of the options in the 'sort by' menu.
 There are four options: date uploaded ascending, date uploaded descending, date taken ascending and date taken descending.
+A user cannot sort search results.
+However, search results are sorted according to the way images were sorted before the search.
 6. **I want to be able to easily navigate the website.**
     - Navigation is easy, as already explained above.
 This is made possible with a navigation bar, buttons, the scrollspy and links in the content.
 Also, users are redirected to logical pages after actions such as logging in and out.
 7. **I want to be able to contact the creator of the website.**
+    - Users can go to the Contact page and fill out the contact form.
+After submitting it, the administrator receives an e-mail with the name, e-mail address and message.
+Also, the user receives an automated e-mail from SuzanneNL, thanking for the message and informing that SuzanneNL will be in touch soon.
-    - Users can click on the icons at the bottom of the page to be referred to the creators' personal pages.
+    - Users can click on the icons at the bottom of the page to be referred to the creator's personal pages (and the contact form by clicking on the envelope).

 ### As a guest user...
 1. **I want to be able to sign up, so that I can share my own work.**